KansasHomes/KansasHomes/readme.txt

 * Unity based indie game that involves two players as knights that fight to the death.
 * Player health system(s); Combat and armor mechanics; Including but not limited to Armor efficiency profiles, character dismemberment and consumables etc.
+* Unity based with 2D sprite animations rendered in a 3D environment

 !!
 PLEASE READ !! -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------